-Section C – Grants or Contracts Used to Distribute Title VII, Chapter 1, Part B Funds
+Section C – Grants or Contracts Used to Distribute Title VII, Chapter 1, Subchapter B Funds

-Sections 704(f) and 713 of the Act; 34 CFR 364.43, and 34 CFR 365 Subpart C
+Sections 704(f) and 713 of the Act

-Enter the requested information for all DSU grants or contracts, funded at least in part by Part B funds, in the chart below.
-If a column is not applicable to a particular grant or contract, enter “N/A.” If there were no non-Part B funds provided to this grantee or contractor for the purpose listed, enter “$0” in that column.
+Enter the requested information for all DSE grants or contracts, funded at least in part by Subchapter B funds, in the chart below.
+If a column is not applicable to a particular grant or contract, enter “N/A.” If there were no non-Subchapter B funds provided to this grantee or contractor for the purpose listed, enter “$0” in that column.
 Add more rows as necessary.